sivamadhavchinta/CodeWars/README.md

 ## Game Rules

-*The grid consists of Elixir and Virus at random locations.
+* The grid consists of Elixir and Virus at random locations.
 Elixir supply is not renewed, but Virus will be renewed after a specified number of turns.

-*Robots are deployed from the bases and follow the pre-coded scripts submitted by the teams.
+* Robots are deployed from the bases and follow the pre-coded scripts submitted by the teams.
 Robots can collect both Elixir and Virus while wandering the grid.

-*Each team can deploy Virus on enemy robots or bases, which will reduce the target's Elixir count.
+* Each team can deploy Virus on enemy robots or bases, which will reduce the target's Elixir count.

-*The game ends if any team's Elixir supply reaches zero, in which case the opposing team wins!
+* The game ends if any team's Elixir supply reaches zero, in which case the opposing team wins!

+* A team can also win of their the opponent teams base is infiltrated and the opponent's base has no elixr left.

-*If 1500 timeframes pass, the winner will be determined based on the moving average of each team's Elixir count.
+* If 1500 timeframes pass, the winner will be determined based on the moving average of each team's Elixir count.